 Some charter schools may decide to contract with the parents.
 Parents are exempt from having vehicles that comply with school bus regulations when they transport their own children.
-However, if parents are being reimbursed for their travel and they transport children other than their own, they would have to have their vehicles inspected by the State Patrol.
+However, if parents are being reimbursed for their travel and they transport children other than their own, they would have to have their vehicles inspected by the Minnesota State Patrol.
 The State Patrol will be looking for such equipment as a fire extinguisher, first aid kit, body fluids clean up kit and warning triangles.
-In addition, the driver would be required to comply with Type III driver requirements which include safety training, driver’s license check, physical examinations and background checks.
+In addition, the driver would be required to comply with Type III driver requirements, which include safety training, driver’s license check, physical examinations and background checks.
 The driver may be subjected to drug and alcohol testing depending on the charter school’s policy.

 There may be occasions when charter schools will use vans to transport students instead of school buses.
 Only vans with a manufacturer’s rated seating capacity of 10 persons or less can be used to transport students.
 Larger vans have weaker sidewalls and can roll over easily.
 Therefore, the larger vans cannot be used to transport students in Minnesota.
 Even though van drivers are not legally required to undergo the federally-mandated drug testing, most districts require any individual transporting students to participate in the drug-testing program.

-Before a vehicle can be used to transport students, it must be inspected by the State Patrol.
+Before a vehicle can be used to transport students, it must be inspected by the Minnesota State Patrol.
 Vehicles that fail the inspection cannot be used until all defects have been repaired.

-Charter schools providing their own transportation will be required to complete the year-end pupil transportation annual report showing the number of buses used to transport students and the annual mileage.
+Charter schools providing their own transportation will be required to complete the year-end pupil transportation report showing the number of buses used to transport students and the annual mileage.
 Transportation expenditures will be reported on the Uniform Financial Accounting and Reporting Standards (UFARS) data submission.
 The number of students transported will be reported on the Minnesota Automated Reporting Student System (MARSS) data submission.

-Students from low-income families attending a charter school under Minnesota Statutes, section 124D.10 may qualify for some mileage reimbursement.
+Students from low-income families attending a charter school under Minnesota Statutes, section 124D.10, may qualify for some mileage reimbursement.

 This program is also available to districts or charter schools that choose to provide out-of-district transportation on a fee basis.
 The district or charter school can be reimbursed only for the transportation costs of those students who qualify as members of low-income families.
 Districts and charter schools are eligible for 15 cents per mile per eligible student.

-There are three forms.
 The income levels for the school year can be found on the second page of the Monthly Transportation Reimbursement Request.